restqa/documentation/docs/api/api-references.md

 ---

-Each method can be destructed from the object returned by `require('@restqa/restqa')`.
+Each method can be deconstructed from the object returned by `require('@restqa/restqa')`.

 ---